 The Formation of NATO

-The Berlin Airlift and the subsequent Soviet blockade played a crucial role in the creation of the North Atlantic Treaty Organization (NATO).
-It became evident that a unified and defensive military alliance was necessary to counter Soviet aggression.
+The Berlin Airlift and the Soviet blockade that followed also inducted and shaped the framework of the North Atlantic Treaty Organization (NATO).
+Realizing the objective, the US finally reached the conclusion that a collective and containment based military force was required to confront the Soviet influence.

 Conclusion